-Figure 6-3 shows the proposed structure for bulk water supply to Klipvoor.
+Figure 6-3 shows the proposed structure for bulk water supply to North Mankwe.
 It illustrates that MW will need to create service structure or branch falling under the Vaalkop WTW to serve this area.
-This structure could include sub units for the service blocks.
+This structure could include sub units for the service blocks particularly for example Saulspoort which consists of larger number of individual communities.